 Black Muslim Brotherhood

-And so, Malcolm Little became Malcolm X, denouncing the slaveowner’s name imposed upon his father’s family.
+And so, Malcolm Little became Malcolm X, denouncing the slaveowner’s name imposed upon his father’s ancestors.
 As a minister of the Nation of Islam, Malcolm was a fiery and smart public speaker.
 He was tall, handsome, and charismatic.
-His influence and prominence both in the NOI and in the larger Civil Rights Movement was meteoric, and to many whites, alarming.
+His influence and prominence both in the NOI and in the larger Civil Rights Movement was meteoric, and to many Whites, alarming.

-And this is where the story we get from “mainstream” history books comes in: Malcolm X promoted the racist ideologies of the Nation of Islam (which is true) and advocated for violence against Whites (which is only half true).
+And this is where the story we get from “mainstream” history books comes in: Malcolm X promoted the racist ideologies of the Nation of Islam (which is true) and advocated for violence against Whites (which is a distortion of the truth).

 To the Egyptian Gazette, August 25, 1964, he wrote:

 In the past, yes, I have made sweeping indictments of all white people.
 I will never be guilty of that againâââas I know now that some white people are truly sincere, that some truly are capable of being brotherly toward a black man.
 The true Islam has shown me that a blanket indictment of all white people is as wrong as when whites make blanket indictments against blacks.